Copyright © 2016 Ashok P. Nadkarni. All rights reserved.

 This document is a programmer’s guide for installing and using the tarray

-extension from Tcl.
-It does not list or detail every command implemented
+and tables.
+It does not list or detail

 2. Installation and loading